-Thomas B. Michaud has been with Keefe, Bruyette & Woods for 36 years.
-He was named KBW President and CEO in 2011, having served as Vice Chairman and COO of the Holding Company since 2001 and President of the Company's main subsidiary since 2006.
-KBW was acquired by Stifel in February 2013 and leads Stifel's investment banking business in the financial services sector.
-He served on our Board from 2013 until 2017 and serves as Senior Vice President and a member of Stifel's Institutional Group Management Committee.
+Thomas B. Michaud is in his 37th year with KBW.
+He was named President and CEO in 2011, having served as Vice Chairman and COO of the Holding Company since 2001 and President of the main subsidiary since 2006.
+KBW was acquired by Stifel in February 2013 and leads Stifel's investment banking business in the financial services and FinTech sectors.
+He served on our Board from 2013 until 2017 and, in additional to managing the day to day operations of KBW, he is a Member of Stifel's Institutional Group Management Committee.
 Under Mr. Michaud's leadership, KBW is regularly recognized for its leadership in research, mergers and acquisitions, capital raising, and equity trading.
 Mr. Michaud maintains strong personal relationships with industry leading executives and has been instrumental in many of KBW's largest transactions.
-Mr. Michaud's views on the financial services industry are frequently sought by corporate clients, their boards of directors, investors and the media.
+Mr. Michaud's financial services industry views are frequently sought by corporate clients, their boards, investors, policy makers and the media.